 The german airline Lufthansa flies to the airport of Marseille from airports of Munich and Frankfurt am Main.

-The french airline Air France flies to the airport of Marseille from airports of Amsterdam Schiphol, Paris Charles de Gaulle and Paris Orly.
+The french airline Air France flies to the airport of Marseille from airports of Amsterdam Schiphol, Paris Orly and Paris Charles de Gaulle.

 The irish airline Ryanair flies to the airport of Marseille from airports of London Stansted, Manchester, Edinburgh, Bristol, Dublin, Madrid, Stockholm Arlanda, Brussels S. Charleroi, Vienna and Berlin Brandenburg.